By Monique Politowski

 In 1774, British Parliament implemented the Coercive Acts in response to the destruction of British property by colonists during the Boston Tea Party.
 Paul Revere reproduced an engraving from a London newspaper that depicted the relationship between the British government and America, and he circulated it among the colonies.
-A copy of this allegorical cartoon can be found at Archives II in College Park as part of Record Group 208: Records of the Office of War Information, 1926-1951, (National Archives Identifier 535720).
+A copy of this allegorical cartoon (National Archives Identifier 535720) can be found at the National Archives in College Park, MD in Record Group 208: Records of the Office of War Information, 1926-1951.

 There is no denying the fact that during the Revolutionary Period, many significant events that led to war occurred in major cities such as Boston, Philadelphia, and New York City for example.
 Boston in particular is viewed as an epicenter of colonial rebellion, but there were other New England cities and towns that active patriots called home as well.
 Thus, recognizing the participation of colonists from other cities such as Providence should not be such a bitter draught to swallow.